-□ No \Rightarrow Explain below why you believe "No" is the appropriate answer. ⊠ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; AND → Complete Part 4 - Detailed Analysis □ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application □ No ⊠ Yes □ Maybe
+Will the proposal involve or result in any of the following (include likely □ No ⇒ Explain below why you believe "No" is the appropriate answer. future proposals that will occur as a result of this action, such as increased development from newly created lots or extension of ⊠ Yes ⇒ Explain below what aspect of the question triggered a "Yes" response; AND services, etc.) ⇒ Complete Part 4 - Detailed Analysis Change in land use Change in intensity of land use Provide new or improved service to an area (e.g. transportation, utilities, entertainment, etc.) □ Maybe ⇒ Describe below how you plan to obtain the information needed to move to a definitive "Yes" or "No" prior to the final submission on your application.